jessepav/libgdx-wiki-old/HTML5-Backend-and-GWT-Specifics.md

   * Your game needs a user interaction (eg. click on a button) before playing any music or sounds.
 This is a limitation for any games played in a browser.
 * TiledMaps should be saved with Base64 encoding.
 * Most Pixmap methods are not supported.
 * All assets are downloaded at launch time.
+This can lead to a long startup time.
+If you use AssetManager to load assets on level launch or something similar, you can use [an alternative backend](https://github.com/MrStahlfelge/gdx-backends) that supports [lazy loading of assets](https://github.com/libgdx/libgdx/pull/5677) via AssetManager.
 * WebGL 1.0 is used and has its own limitations compared with OpenGL or GLES, among them:
   * Gdx.graphics.supportsExtension(...) should be called for each extension prior to enabling it in shaders
 * Some libGDX extensions are not supported or require additional libraries :